nabihbassil/frontend-coding-challenge/README.md

 -Open a terminal in the server folder and run npm start.
 -Open a terminal in the client folder and run npm start.
 -A tab should automatically open in your browser of choice.
--If not open http://localhost:3000 and the main page should load.
+-If not, open http://localhost:3000 and the main page should load.